 Child protection casework practice

-Decision-making, safety planning, and casework practice to work with families and perpetrators.
-Includes evidence-based programs.
+Decision-making, safety planning, in-home services, and casework practice to engage with families.
+Includes evidence-based programs and a discussion on disproportionality in child protection.

-Investigating and responding in cases of possible child maltreatment deaths, including resources on child death review teams.
+Investigating and responding collaboratively in cases of suspected child maltreatment deaths, including resources on child fatality review teams.

 Collaborative responses to child abuse & neglect

-Resources and information about collaboration among public child welfare and other human service agencies, such as law enforcement, courts, and medical professionals.
+Resources and information about collaboration among child welfare and human service organizations along with other communities responding to child abuse and neglect, such as law enforcement and medical professionals.